elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-7-2-configure-and-maintain-the-esxi-firewall.md

 >
 >     ### Set firewall security level
 >
->     Set the firewall to &#8220;PASS&#8221; all traffic, setting the security level to low:
+>     Set the firewall to "PASS" all traffic, setting the security level to low:
 >
 	>
 	>     ~ # esxcli network firewall get